Ka Mānu: Background and composition

 Since 2016, protest group SOUL had been occupying land at Ihumātao in Māngere, South Auckland, after Fletcher Building acquired the historical site in order to develop a housing project.
 On 3 July 2019, SOUL were served an eviction notice, and five people were arrested.
-On 4 August 2019, SOUL protestors and supporters held a hikoi to protest this action, and on 5 August a number of protests were held nationally, including at the Fletcher headquarters in Penrose.
+On 4 August 2019, SOUL protestors and supporters held a hīkoi to protest this action, and on 5 August a number of protests were held nationally, including at the Fletcher headquarters in Penrose.

 Ruha was overseas in Japan during the early August protests, and was inspired to write a support song for movement after noticing how much of a national response the protests received.
 A reggae song sung in G major, Ruha and his wife Cilla began organising the project in early August, and recorded the song on 11 August 2019 at Parachute Studios in central Auckland.
 The song was released soon after on 16 August 2019.

 Ruha was inspiration behind "Ka Mānu" was the story of Jesus walking on water in Matthew 14.
 Ruha intended for the song to express unity and peaceful resistance, and highlight the common issues indigenous people face globally.